jharrington22/operator-workshop/README.md

 `git status` should show you our newly create and untracked files

-#### 4. Adding to our newly created scaffold lets up date our API types file which and define the Spec and Status fields for our Custom Resource
+#### 4. Adding to our newly created scaffold lets up date our API types file which and define the Spec and Status fields for our Custom Resource and then generate our CRD's and deepcopy type files.

 ```
 type ApplicationSpec struct {